 Hotel Grotta Palazzese (Luxury): This was the hotel discussed above that is actually built into a cave.
 What?!

 Yes, really.
 It is top-quality and a bit pricy compared to other places so if you don’t have the chance to stay there, at least stop by and visit the restaurant.
 You won’t regret it!

-POSEA – Polignano Sea Suites (Mid-range): If you’re seeking mid-range accommodation but with luxurious feels for the price, look no further than POSEA – Polignano Sea Suites, a beachside hotel in the town.
+POSEA – Polignano Sea Suites (Mid-range): If you’re seeking mid-range accommodation but with a luxurious feels for the price, look no further than POSEA – Polignano Sea Suites, a beachside hotel in the town.

-This Polignano a Mare accommodation has so much to offer for a great value and there are terraces, comfortable rooms, and much, much more.
+This Polignano a Mare accommodation has so much to offer for great value and there are terraces, comfortable rooms, and much, much more.

 Casa della Nonna (Budget): This is questionably a budget place to stay in Polignano a Mare.
-It is definitely on the higher end of budget and has all the best amenities available to travelers.
+It is definitely on the higher end of the budget and has all the best amenities available to travelers.